-At the April 2, 2019 Parks & Recreation Commission meeting, the City of Midland Parks and Recreation Department announced plans for the creation of a Miracle Field in the City’s Central Park.
+The City of Midland Parks and Recreation Department has announced plans for the creation of a Miracle Field in the City’s Central Park.
 A Miracle Field is a fully accessible soft-surface baseball field for athletes of all ages with physical and cognitive disabilities.
 The field will be designed as a poured-rubber, barrier-free surface to provide a safe, fully-accessible place for children with physical or cognitive disabilities to play baseball.
 In a Miracle League game, every player hits, runs, and scores, and all players are "buddied" up with volunteer members of the community for each game.
 Buddies assist with the fundamentals of the game and help foster peer relationships - and have a great time, too!
 Check out The Miracle League National Office for more information on this amazing program.

 Once completed, the field will host the Middle of the Mitt Miracle League with players from Midland, Isabella, Clare, and Gladwin counties eligible to participate in both spring and fall schedules.
 In addition to hosting Miracle League games, the field will also be the site of a variety of other activities, including movie nights, veterans’ programs, holiday-themed activities, and other community programs.
 Restrooms and other amenities will also be available to be used by park visitors, concertgoers to the Central Park Bandshell, players on the Central Park pickle ball courts, and more.

-Construction of the field, parking lot areas, restrooms, concessions, and other amenities is scheduled to begin in April with an estimated completion date in Fall 2020.
-Total cost of the project is estimated at $1.6 million, including a $100,000 endowment fund for future maintenance needs.
+Phase I of the construction which includes the field, dugouts, accessible parking spaces in front of the complex and three of the four restrooms will begin in Fall 2020.
+Total cost of the project is estimated at $2.067 million, including a $100,000 endowment fund for future maintenance needs.

 What a Miracle Field Means to Me - Carson